 His work focuses on behavioral science, exploring both economic and psychological dimensions.
 His research is specifically interested in individual decision-making processes.
 He examines how individuals make choices and the circumstances in which they may make suboptimal decisions due to cognitive biases.
 Furthermore, he explores how specific interventions can mitigate such biases.
 His inquiries utilize a diverse array of methods, ranging from online and lab-based studies to field experiments.

 Since 2021, he has been an active member of PolicyGarage, a non-profit organization engaged in consulting and knowledge dissemination with local governments using insights from behavioral science.
 In 2022, he was appointed as an advisor to the Mie Research Center for Local Autonomy.
 His expertise also includes providing insights on nudge theory to local governments through presentations in many cities, including Matsusaka, Tsu, and Nagano cities.

-- Yamamoto, S. and Navarro-Martinez, D. “The Endowment Effect in the Future: How Time Shapes Buying and Selling Prices”, Management Science
+- Yamamoto, S. and Navarro-Martinez, D. (2022) “The Endowment Effect in the Future: How Time Shapes Buying and Selling Prices”, Judgment and Decision Making

 - Yamamoto, S., Quoidbach, J. and Navarro-Martinez, D. Akutsu, S. “Mood, Nudge and Willingness to Work” in Subjective Probability, Utility and Decision Making 2019 Conference, University of Amsterdam, Amsterdam, Netherlands, 21/08/19